 We are Registered Charity no. : 206084 with the UK Charity Commission.
 You can find out more about us by entering our number on their website: Charity Commission

 Annually, SNS publishes Suffolk Natural History, its transactions, containing studies on the County’s wildlife.
-It also publishes the County bird report.
-Suffolk Birds, compiled by (SBG).
-In addition the newsletter, White Admiral, with comment and observations appears three times a year.
-SNS organises two members’ evenings a year and a scientific conference every two years.
+It also publishes the County bird report, Suffolk Birds, compiled by (SBG).
+In addition, the newsletter, White Admiral, with comments and observations, appears three times a year.
+SNS organises two members’ evenings yearly and a scientific conference every two years.
 Field meetings are held throughout the year and include annual ‘taster days’.
 These meetings are often held in conjunction with other specialist organisations.

 For current rates, please see our Join page.

 Joint members get in addition to the 3 publications above, the SBG newsletter The Harrier

 Members records and studies are published, and used by and archived in the Suffolk Biodiversity Information Service.
 SBIS uses the records to produce distribution maps which help us to monitor the status of animals and plants in Suffolk.
 The information is made available to local authorities, Natural England and the Suffolk Wildlife Trust; it is essential for making decisions about conservation in Suffolk, for example compiling Biodiversity Action Plans.